 Midframe Sharpness

 Midframe sharpness is just a little weak until about f2.8.
-Again, I’m pretty close to this chart, about 5 feet.
+Again, I’m about 5 feet from this chart.
 So any field curvature is easy to see.

 You’ll want to be at about f8 to get the best results shooting landscape photography.

-Again I was taking the best-looking section of the lens.
-The left side of the lens is not as nice, a bit more smeary.
+Again, I was taking the best-looking section of the lens.
+The left side of the lens is not as nice, a bit more smudgy.

 Corner Sharpness